Oral Muscle Therapy

 How Orofacial Myofunctional Therapy Works

-Rather than being a one-size-fits-all treatment, orofacial myofunctional therapy is tailored to each individual's needs.
+Rather than being a one-size-fits-all treatment, Myofunctional therapy is tailored to each individual's needs.
 Following a thorough evaluation, OMT uses age-appropriate techniques (and rewards) to bring about positive changes in behavior.
 As therapy progresses, exercises learned in the office are often practiced at home in front of a mirror.
 Simple tools, such as tongue depressors, dental elastics, or even healthy snack foods, are sometimes used to help young patients develop good oral behaviors.
 While every situation is different, OMT typically brings improvement in a period of weeks, and is generally completed in 15-17 sessions.